PlanB-Network/bitcoin-educational-content/tutorials/privacy/paynym-bip47/en.md

 Over time, Samourai has programmed new features directly related to PayNym.
 Now, there is a whole ecosystem of tools available to optimize user privacy based on PayNym and BIP47.
 In this article, you will discover the principle of BIP47 and PayNym, the mechanisms of these protocols, and the practical applications that result from them.
 I will only address the first version of BIP47, which is currently used for PayNym, but versions 2, 3, and 4 work practically the same way.

-> The only major difference is found in the notification transaction.
-Version 1 uses a simple address with OP_RETURN for notification, version 2 uses a multisig script (bloom-multisig) with OP_RETURN, and versions 3 and 4 simply use a multisig script (cfilter-multisig).
+**Note** that the only major difference is found in the notification transaction:
+- Version 1 uses a simple address with OP_RETURN for notification,
+- Version 2 uses a multisig script (bloom-multisig) with OP_RETURN,
+- And versions 3 and 4 simply use a multisig script (cfilter-multisig).

 The mechanisms discussed in this article, including the cryptographic methods studied, are therefore applicable to all four versions.
 To date, the PayNym implementation on Samourai Wallet and Sparrow uses the first version of BIP47.

 ## Summary: